Bright Spark Power Review & Rates

 Bright Spark Power Solar

-Bright Spark Power offers a modest solar feed-in tariff in NSW that remains consistent across all of its plans.
+Bright Spark Power offers a modest solar feed-in tariff in NSW and QLD that remains consistent across all of its plans.
 This means that households with solar panels can sign-up to this plan.
 Here’s what this retailer is currently offering solar customers:

 - NSW: 9c/kWh